Waray people: Traditions

 In gapus-gapusay, the dancers are tied with kerchief at separate times.
 The tied partner is only released once the free partner immobilizes the sabwag, or dropping money on the scarf laid at the center of the ground.
 The sabwag notably depicts the dowry.
 Afterwards, both partners woo each other through steps that differentiate the man and the woman.
 The man uses the parayaw (showing off steps), while the woman uses the flirtatious lubay-lubay (hip sway steps).
 The dance traditionally ends with all dancers expected to exhibit finesse in the art form.
 The kuratsa is notably used in the Waray wedding ritual known as bakayaw.
 The bride and the groom are expected to dance the kuratsa, followed by the ninang and ninong (the principal sponsors of the marriage).
 During a bakayaw, people are mandated by tradition to throw money towards the dancing bride and groom.
 The thrown money is known as gala, and is collected and offered by the groom to the bride as the precursor of a married life.
 The friends and family of the couple usually throws a lot of money towards the couple as the Warays believe that the more money showered upon them, the more blessings shall arrive for the couple.
 In 2011, the performing art was cited by the National Commission for Culture and the Arts as one of the intangible cultural heritage of the Philippines under the performing arts category that the government may nominate in the UNESCO Intangible Cultural Heritage Lists.

 Education

-Tacloban City in Leyte is home to a campus of the University of the Philippines Visayas Tacloban College, Leyte Colleges, and Leyte Normal University.
+Tacloban City in Leyte is home to a campus of the University of the Philippines Tacloban, Leyte Colleges, and Leyte Normal University.
 There are numerous state universities serving the region, including Eastern Samar State University, Eastern Visayas State University, Samar State University and the largest both in terms of land area and curricular offerings in the whole region, the University of Eastern Philippines located in Catarman, Northern Samar.
 There are also other colleges in (Western) Samar like St. Mary's College of Catbalogan, formerly Sacred Heart College and Samar College.
 Northwest Samar State University, formerly Tiburcio Tancinco Memorial Institute of Science and Technology and Samar State College of Agriculture and Forestry, offer courses that are needed in technology and business community.